TOWNSHEND -- Voters in the Leland & Gray Union Middle and High School district are in for a bit of déja vu.

 On Feb.
 11, Leland & Gray board members met to discuss the matter but still struggled to understand the exact reason for the rejection.
 The meeting was sparsely attended by the public, and several of those who did attend said they had supported the budget.

 There was speculation that a proposed $32,500 food-services upgrade was an issue for some voters, while some pointed to an increase in the school's Windham Central Supervisory Union assessment.
-There also is the fact that the school has a sometimes-rocky relationship with its host town: The budget failed by a 54-20 margin in Townshend.

 Others said it may have come down to the simple fact that the spending plan, though up by just 2.8 percent over the current year, called for tax hikes in four of the five member towns.